Greg Roe: Business career

 After leaving Team Canada Roe decided to study marketing and business development.
 Instead of going to school, he started traveling and gaining valuable practical experience by sitting down with many leaders in the industry as well as outside of it.
 He mixed his theoretical research education from University with his practical competitive experience and used business-minded individuals to help him learn how to package his unique coaching style and social media presence to be able to influence the industry on a global perspective.

 In 2013 he partnered with Trish McGeer from inGear Productions and leading airbag manufacturer Bagjump Action Sports GmbH (Austria) and began a series of training clinics across Europe.
 He also performed at the Baltic Games in 2014 (Poland), Bravalla Festival(Sweden), on Das Supertalent (Germany) in 2014, and on America's Got Talent in 2015.
 He effectively became a social media influencer and was the first for his industry.

 Greg used his influence to help brands reach their audience and to help spread education around the world to all three sectors of acrobatics and to other sports that utilize aerial movements such as Flyboarding and Wind Tunnel Flying.
 Greg lives on the road traveling meeting up with different members of his team to work on different projects.

 Roe was the team lead on the first ever 3D Mobile Trampoline Simulator.
 The simulator has a free version, but also a Premium version, where Gamers can travel around the GRT Trampoline Park on their phones, bounce freely, train tricks and even compete with Live Leaderboards as well as IRL (In Real Life) events.
-Roe has launched a cryptocurrency coin and a whole marketplace of NFTs (Non-Fungible Token) and plans on creating a Metaverse through the esports branch of his holdings.
+Roe has launched a cryptocurrency coin and a whole marketplace of NFTs (non-fungible token) and plans on creating a Metaverse through the esports branch of his holdings.
 The simulator is always under development, but is available to play in all app stores.

-In 2018 Roe officially turned all of his assets into a holding company called GRT Holdings, Inc. Through his ecosystem of businesses and assets including stocks, cryptocurrency, real-estate, acrobatic equipment, equities as well as others.
+In 2018 Roe officially turned all of his assets into a holding company called GRT Holdings, Inc. through his ecosystem of businesses and assets including stocks, cryptocurrency, real-estate, acrobatic equipment, equities as well as others.
 Throughout the Covid Pandemic, GRT Holdings, Inc. conducted over 10 Mergers and Acquisitions of other start up brands that allow Roe to adapt to the pandemic.
 GRT Holdings are estimated to be in the 3-5 Million dollar range and Roe has expressed interest in a Series A in 2023.
-Roe has many new ventures he dives into each year through his global B2B network and is always looking to learn about new industries.
+Roe has many new ventures he dives into each year through his global B2B network and is remains open to new industries.